douglasgscofield/bioinfo/scripts/README.md

 Read the multiple sequence alignment in ClustalW format from `file.in`, convert it to [PHYLIP](http://evolution.genetics.washington.edu/phylip.html) format and write it via `stdout` to `file.out`.

+This script also -as option `--degap`, for converting an alignment to straight degapped sequences, and `--uc`/`--uppercase`, for converting an aligned sequence to uppercase.

 cutadaptReportScript.sh
 -----------------------